CodeGrade/bottlenose/doc/setup-mac.md

 ```
 **NOTE:**

-- If you got error fatal: reference is not a tree: 9ba3d6ef8891e5c15dbdc9333f857b13711d4e97, use git fetch --unshallow to complete git history.
+- If you get Error fatal: reference is not a tree: 9ba3d6ef8891e5c15dbdc9333f857b13711d4e97, use git fetch --unshallow to complete git history.
 - If you get Error: qt@5.5: unknown version :mountain_lion or :mojave, comment out line #25 in Formula/qt@5.5.rb

 The Homebrew formula for qt@5.5 is keg only which means binaries like qmake will not be symlinked into your /usr/local/bin directory and therefore will not be available for capybara-webkit.